White Tooth Fillings: A Procedure Overview

 - Ceramics: Tooth-colored fillings that require specific equipment.
 Ceramics are a costly option and may take several appointments to complete the job.

-Dr. Hauser uses composite resin because it is easy to blend and sculpt, so it will match perfectly with your natural teeth.
+Our top dentists use composite resin because it is easy to blend and sculpt, so it will match perfectly with your natural teeth.
 The blend is also metal free, which means an aesthetically pleasing finish every time.

 Advantages of a Composite Tooth Filling